xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>A header is followed by a line containing only ='s or -'s.
-Note that the exact amount of ='s or -'s is not important as long as there are at least two.</p>
+A header is followed by a line containing only ='s or -'s.
+Note that the exact amount of ='s or -'s is not important as long as there are at least two.

-<p>Alternatively, you can use #'s at the start of a line to make a header.
+Alternatively, you can use #'s at the start of a line to make a header.
 The number of #'s at the start of the line determines the level (up to 6 levels are supported).
-You can end a header by any number of #'s.</p>
+You can end a header by any number of #'s.

-<p>Here is an example:</p>
+Here is an example:

 <pre><code># This is a level 1 header